-In 1992-93, the State addressed its budget deficit by shifting local property tax revenues from local governments to schools.
-This shift is known as the Educational Revenue Augmentation Fund (ERAF either birth or marriage, who have an emotionally significant relationship with another individual that would take on the characteristics of a family relationship.
+In 1992-93, the State addressed its budget deficit by

+shifting local property tax revenues from local governments to schools.
+This shift is known as the by either birth or marriage, who have an emotionally significant relationship with another individual that would take on the characteristics of a family relationship.